ETAjanduna/ETAjanduna/README.md

 ## 🌟 Fun Facts About Me

-•✨ I have a soft spot for graphic design and love creating flyers
+•✨ I have a soft spot for graphic design and love creating flyers.

-•🧑‍🍳 Cooking is my therapy—I love experimenting with spices and making Ghanaian dishes
+•🧑‍🍳 Cooking is my therapy—I love experimenting with spices and making Ghanaian dishes.

 •🎦 I am a cineast.
 Ask me the airing date of the next episode of your favorite series